Dragicafit/Crunchyroll-With-Better-Seasons/README.md

 # Crunchyroll With Better Seasons

-Crunchyroll With Better Seasons is a cross-platform browser extension that changes the way seasons are display on Crunchyroll.
+Crunchyroll With Better Seasons is a cross-platform browser extension that changes the way seasons are displayed on Crunchyroll and adds the subtitles to the dub episodes.

-On the serie page, it groups all audio languages into a single seasons.
+On the serie page, it groups all audio languages into a single seasons and reorder the seasons with a better numerotation.

 On the episode page, it adds a setting to change the audio language.